 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company is exposed to credit risk primarily associated to cash.
-The carrying value of cash represents the maximum credit exposure.
+The Company is exposed to credit risk on its cash and related party receivables.